 We currently offer seven categories of audio entertainment content, such as social, talk shows, music, ACG and audio book.
-The daily average length of the audio live streaming per daily active host was 87.6 minutes in the third quarter of 2019.
+The daily average length of the audio live streaming per daily active host grew from 147.7 minutes in the second quarter of 2018 to 179.8 minutes in the same period in 2019.